c-mart/smog/planning.md

 SMOG: Simple Markdown blOG
 Like the Flaskr blog but better.

 - Sqlite3 backend for now, something better later
 - Manual forms now, WTForms later

-## Tests to write
+## Ship-critical issues to fix
+- Render description in HTML somewhere.
+Consider separate template for showing single post with meta tag
+- CRUD users as admin, let users change password
+- RSS
+- Mitigate XSS and CSRF
+- Fix CSS for flash messages
+- More space between post-footer-items

 ## Todo
-- Test for use of slugify, ensure permalinks are cleaned up
+- Test for posting static pages vs blog post
-- Think about issues that should be fixed before this "ships" (i.e. is used for my blog)
+- How to order static pages?
 - Center images inside posts?
 - H2 in post title and in post body look the same, they should be different?
-- CRUD users, let users change password
-- Render description in HTML somewhere.
-Consider separate template for showing single post with meta tag
+Render H2s in post body as H3s when?
 - Handle "next" for login
 - Post type can be post (shown serially in date order) or static page (shown in nav)
-- Mitigate XSS and CSRF
 - create_edit_post() does a LOT. would it be better to split this into multiple views?
 - Make form fields light on dark

+x static pages.
-x How should I handle posting with special characters in title and no permalink field? x Get rid of green in CSS x Strip non-alphanumeric characters from permalinks
+x Test for use of slugify, ensure permalinks are cleaned up x How should I handle posting with special characters in title and no permalink field? x Get rid of green in CSS x Strip non-alphanumeric characters from permalinks